damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 *How the documentation is organized?*

 ```
-These guidelines will provide you with a standard structure that is mainly following the product life cycle and the technological decomposition
+These guidelines will provide you with a standard structure that is mainly following the product
+life cycle and the technological decomposition.
+It is implemented in the documentation template available in this project.
+- Introduction
+- Specification
+- Design
+- Manufacturing
+- Assembly
+- Use
+- Maintenance
+- Disposal

+And inside each of the sections, if required:
 - Mechanical
 - Electronic
 - Software

 ```

 ## Required skills